yangning1123/Simix/README.md

 # Simix
-A Operating System like Minix
+An Operating System like Minix